Eating Disorders

 Additionally, be sure you will have time to eat your packed lunch while at work.

-These are just a few of the ways my summer schedule has changed, and how I have managed to assure I am staying on track in my recovery.
+These are just a few of the ways my summer schedule has changed, and how I have managed to ensure I am staying on track in my recovery.

-You may have different schedule difficulties or changes in routine, but regardless, it is important to put your recovery first and make sure you are able to stick to your meal plan, even if the timing of your meals may change.
+You may have different schedule difficulties or changes in routine, but regardless, it is important to put your recovery first and make sure you can stick to your meal plan, even if the timing of your meals may change.

 And make sure to give this thought and consideration as soon as possible.